 Increasing amounts of wear-particles have been found in new research from King’s College London.
 Scientists tracked air pollution alongside 65 roads for ten years.
 The researchers found some roads where the air pollution benefits from improvements in diesel exhausts were outweighed by increases in particles that come from the wear of tyres, brakes and the road.

 So, even though we can hope the Puget Sound region’s fleet of cars and trucks will convert to electric within a few decades, we cannot expect the problem to go away.
 Autonomous vehicles will not fix wear-particle issue either since robot cars do not dispense with the needs for brakes; even with electric autonomous vehicles, noise pollution will continue to be an unmitigated negative externality of freeways.
 Plus, whatever fuel they’re consuming, cars represent embodied carbon since their manufacture and distribution puts tons of carbon into the air.
-The Guardian suggested the embodied carbon of a car may even be greater than its total tailpipe emissions.
+The Guardian even suggested the embodied carbon of a car may exceed its total tailpipe emissions.
+Switching to electric can address the tailpipe emissions problem but not the embodied carbon problem.
 If private vehicles continue to be our transportation model, we will have a very hard time reducing carbon pollution and mitigating climate change.

 Neighborhoods near freeways will continue to be highly polluted unless we do something about it.
 Removing the freeway, like I’ve proposed for Downtown Seattle is one option.
 Another is to build freeway lids in highly polluted areas to improve health and quality of life.
 We should be doing everything we can to encourage mass transit use and remove incentives for private vehicle use.
 ST2 and ST3 ballot measures showed the region supports going that direction–although some politicians remain convinced cutting the ST3 budget to lower car tab fees is a priority.
 Adding more high quality transit lines (like the Magenta Line) and implementing a carbon tax and congestion pricing to make motorists pay more of the social cost they are externalizing on the population writ-large and on the planet’s deteriorating ecosystems.